Installing ZendPHP on Alpine Linux

 php{VERSION}zend -v

-If desired, you can symlink the binary to /usr/bin/zend:
+If desired, symlink this binary to /usr/bin/zend:

 ln -s /usr/bin/php{VERSION}zend /usr/bin/php